GM posts lower profit after recall; core outlook on target

 DETROIT General Motors Co (GM.N) said on Thursday that first-quarter profit tumbled 88 percent after a massive recall due to defective ignition switches, but results still topped expectations on strong pricing for its redesigned pickup trucks in North America and improvement overseas.

-The company said its core operating outlook remained on target for the year.
-GM said in January, before the recall became public, it expected a slight uptick in pre-tax profits this year.
+The company said its core operating outlook remained on target for the year, relieving investors who bid up the stock by 3 percent.

 "It should be good enough to ease concerns," Citi analyst Itay Michaeli said.
 "Expectations were very low.
 People were just kind of nervous overall about how the quarter would look.
 The story really here though, in terms of fundamentals, is better performance in the international regions."